The French language is one of the most intricate, so it’s no surprise that such a teeny tiny word like ‘on’ could be used in so many different ways.

 On croit au recyclage du plastique (We believe in plastic recycling)

 On vit dans une péniche(We live in a boat house)

-So, on est will sound like on nait.
+on est (we are) will phonetically sound like oneh

 2. Negative On